 Are your gums starting to pull away from your teeth?
 Are they sensitive or discolored, and are the roots of your teeth starting to become exposed?
 If so, you should seek treatment by a dental professional.
 Our office is fully trained on the latest techniques for correcting gum recession before it becomes more severe.

-The dentists at Infinite Smiles can help diagnose the underlying cause of your gum recession and begin treatment as early as that same day.
+The dentists at Infinite Smiles, the office by Dr. Patel, can help diagnose the underlying cause of your gum recession and begin treatment as early as that same day.
 For receding gums, a revolutionary technique called the Chao Pinhole® Surgical Technique can help.
 Dr. Patel can use this minimally invasive treatment to correct gum recession and save your teeth in as little as 30 minutes.

 If you’re curious to learn more about correcting your gum recession, this article may help.
 If you would like to schedule your appointment, call our office at 740.881.2600.
 Or, schedule your complimentary consultation online, anytime.

 Why should I be concerned about my gum recession?